t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 This principle enables origin servers to ship code to clients.

-Code-on-Demand improves modifiability, since new features can be deployed during runtime (e.g., support for a new represenation format).
+Code-on-Demand improves modifiability, since new features can be deployed during runtime (e.g., support for a new representation format).
-It also improves performance, as the server can provide code for local pre-processing before transfering the data.
+It also improves performance, as the server can provide code for local pre-processing before transferring the data.

 # Security Considerations {#sec-sec}